The Hudson Abstract Reasoning Ability Test (a-rat 3r) assesses non-verbal intelligence and pattern recognition in abstract data.

 • Do the bare minimum: you don’t need to understand every answer.
 Focus on what you know and move on – understanding every aspect of each image will bog you down and likely tire you.

-• Hudson Numerical Reasoning Ability Test - Numerical reasoning tests are used by many top employers in their recruitment process, and Hudson's version is particularly challenging.
-In this aptitude test you are given numerical information in tables or graphs, and asked to select the correct answer.
+Our Hudson Numerical PrepPack prepares you for the Hudson Numerical reasoning test.
+Numerical reasoning tests are used by many top employers in their recruitment process, and Hudson's version is particularly challenging.